belchejs-UC/it3038c-scripts-1/Week11/README.md

 https://botheaj-test-pre-class-492019.herokuapp.com/

 Here are a few hints:

+Checkout the Code based on ENVs section and modify that to work with your heroku build.

 Using the example for checking /env, you can create another route for /api.
 Don’t over think it.